As the economy recovers, the growing trend toward premiumization will boost revenue growth.

 About IBISWorld Inc.

-Recognized as the nation’s most trusted independent source of industry and market research, IBISWorld offers a comprehensive database of unique industry information and analysis.
+Recognized as the nation’s most trusted independent source of industry and market research, IBISWorld offers a comprehensive database of unique information and analysis on nearly every US and Global industry.
 With an extensive online portfolio, valued for its depth and scope, the company equips clients with the insight necessary to make better business decisions.
 Headquartered in Los Angeles, IBISWorld serves a range of business, professional service and government organizations through more than 10 locations worldwide.
 For more information, visit http://www.ibisworld.com or call 1-800-330-3772.